phamthanhsang-cs/phamthanhsang-cs.github.io/_posts/2024-12-28-BOTS-setup.md

 But we don't stop here, let's setup our own Boss of the SOC CTF Scoreboard !

-Firtly, install these Apps / Add-on.
+Firstly, install these Apps / Add-on.

 | App / Add-on                                | Link                                                                         |
 | ------------------------------------------- | ---------------------------------------------------------------------------- |